How Customer Insurance Reviews Elevate Your Agency

-Even once the staff has the skills necessary to conduct reviews, it is still difficult to set appointments and get a high volume of customers to come in with a consistent flow.
+Even once the staff has the skills necessary to conduct reviews, it is still challenging to make the phone calls, set appointments and get a high volume of customers to come in with a consistent flow.

-They don't understand the value in retention, referrals, and cross-selling, so they focus on acquisition.
+They don't understand the value of retention, referrals, and cross-selling, so they focus on acquisition.

 A customer review program isn't a quick fix; it creates sustainable, consistent, long-term insurance agency growth over time.

 To make the most of a customer insurance review program, continue visiting our content to get tips and ideas to guide you along the way.